NoBlackBoxes/LastBlackBox/boxes/audio/i2s/README.md

 # Audio : i2s

-i2s is a digital sound protocol used by many compute platofrms.
+i2s is a digital sound protocol used by many compute platforms.

 ## Installation